YanLuong/Credit_Risk_Analysis/README.md

 * Smoteenn Combination Sampling:
   * The Smoteenn Combination Sampling model has a 0.64 balanced accuracy score.
 It has one of the higher accuracy scores in the sampling models.
   * The Smoteenn model also has a decent recall score of 0.72 in predicting actual high risk loans correctly while in predicting low risk loans it had a lower recall of 0.57.
 This can be observed in the confusion matrix where there was 7287 incorrectly predicted high risk loans (false negatives).
+  * Like the other sampling methods, Smoteenn model has a high precision score of 1 in predicting low risk loans.